erikvoorbraak/knvvl_exam/README.md

 NOTE: the login screen from the backend doesn't automatically redirect to the frontend.
 You may have to click or manually type http://localhost/ again.

-### Setting up Dropbox
-To write backups to Dropbox, you need to create a Dropbox App with sufficient permissions. https://github.com/dropbox/dropbox-sdk-java describes in detail how to do that. https://www.dropbox.com/developers/apps allows you to set up an App; make sure that on the Permissions tab, you enable `files.content.write` and `files.content.read`.
-After that, generate an `access token` to use here.

 # Build